Federated Deep Learning for Intrusion Detection in IoT Networks: Methodology

 \subsection{On-the-device Data Preparation}

-Real-world datasets suffer from various unwanted artefacts, which can be attributed to discrepancies in the sensing protocols, hardware imperfections, and sampling inconsistencies.
-Therefore, data pre-processing (i.e. data cleaning and normalisation) is required prior to model training.
-To simulate a realistic scenario where data are generated independently on each client, each \ac{FL} client has to go through data pre-processing individually and independently from the other clients before local model training, as shown in Figure~\ref{fig:flowchart}.
+In our data partitioning strategy, we group the data samples by destination IP address, select the top ten IPs with the most samples, and assign each IP's samples to a single FL client.
+We used only the top ten IP addresses to avoid having clients with minimal data samples.
+Table \ref{tab:client distribution} describes the data distribution among the ten clients after partitioning and preprocessing.
+Such distribution allows us to have the most realistic scenario with a high degree of \ac{non-IID}-ness.
+Moreover, to simulate a realistic scenario where data are generated independently on each client, each \ac{FL} client has to go through data pre-processing individually and independently from the other clients before local model training, as shown in Figure~\ref{fig:flowchart}.

-\subsubsection{Data Cleaning:}
+\subsubsection{Data Cleaning}

 One of the major imperfections in intrusion datasets is missing data in collected samples.
-To handle NaN values, we remove the rows containing missing values since the dataset is large enough and the fraction of rows containing missing values is small.
+To handle missing values, we remove the rows containing NaN values since the dataset is large enough and the fraction of rows containing missing values is small.
 Hence, it will have minimal effect on performance.
-Moreover, we get rid of duplicate instances and samples with infinite values for the same reasons.

-After dropping the unwanted values, we removed unnecessary flow features such as ``\textit{ts}'', ``\textit{src\_ip}'', ``\textit{src\_port}'', ``\textit{dst\_ip}'' and ``\textit{dst\_port}'' in order to ensure that the model learns the complexity of the flow properties instead of the particular endpoints responsible for each traffic, and avoid overfitting.
+Moreover, we eliminate duplicate instances and samples with infinite values for the same reasons.
+After dropping the unwanted values, we removed unnecessary flow features such as ``\textit{ts}'', ``\textit{src\_ip}'', ``\textit{src\_port}'', ``\textit{dst\_ip}'', and ``\textit{dst\_port}'' in order to ensure that the model learns the complexity of the flow properties instead of the specific endpoints responsible for each traffic, and avoid overfitting.
 We also encoded the categorical features with ordinal encoding and standardised the numerical ones.

-We then split the local on-the-device dataset into training and testing sets in the proportions of $80$\%, and $20$\% respectively, as shown in Figure~\ref{fig:flowchart}.
+We then split the local on-the-device dataset into training and testing sets in the proportions of $80$\% and $20$\%, respectively.
 A stratified split is crucial in datasets with high-class imbalance since it permits a more accurate evaluation of the model's performance~\cite{Hammerla}.
-By maintaining the number of samples for each class, stratified data splitting effectively ensures sufficient samples of the minority class in the training set.
+By maintaining the number of samples for each class, a stratified data split effectively ensures enough samples of the minority class in the training set.

-\subsubsection{Data Normalisation:}
+\subsubsection{Data Normalisation}